Harjot1Singh/harjot.me/src/content/projects/skouted/index.md

 templateKey: project-post
 featured: true
 name: Skouted
-description: Skouted is a social networking app for aspiring footballers, and football lovers alike.
+description: Skouted is a talent discovery app and social network for aspiring footballers and scouts.
 images:
   - skouted-cinematic-cover.png
   - 1.png